by Google

 Are there any negatives, such as being told no to something?

-What does the Sexual Education podcast mean to you personally?
+What does the Sex Education podcast mean to you personally?

 For me personally, it's completely a mission, it's something that I found myself in, that I enjoy, it's a part of my life and it's not just my job for me, but it's something that I really fulfilling.
 It gives meaning to my life, because I see the real results and the social impact that the podcast has and I am very happy that it has a business impact at the same time, but at the same time it also helps a lot of people.